-The Immunization Registry Information System (IRIS) was developed by IDPH to enable public and private providers to consolidate and maintain a computerized immunization record for each person that receives vaccinations in Iowa.
-School Nurses are able to access IRIS and print certificates.
+The Immunization Registry Information System (IRIS) was developed by IA HHS to enable public and private providers to consolidate and maintain a computerized immunization record for each person that receives vaccinations in Iowa.
+School nurses can access IRIS and print certificates.